KrishKJ/gstreamer/README.txt

 brew install gstreamer
 brew install gstreamer-devel

+Installing gstreamer Plugins:
+brew install --cask gstreamer
+brew install --cask gstreamer-plugins-good brew install --cask gstreamer-plugins-bad brew install --cask gstreamer-plugins-ugly brew install --cask gstreamer-plugins-base

 Install Go bindings for GStreamer with `github.com/go-gst/go-gst/gst`

 Running Instructions:

 1. Install GStreamer and its development packages (for Mac, follow the `brew` commands in the README).
 2. Clone your repository and navigate into the project folder.
+3. Input your microphone path in the pipeline string
-3. Run the application with `go run main.go`.
+4. Run the application with `go run main.go`.